Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

+However, field equations (\ref{differential}-\ref{quadratic}) are equivalent to (\ref{differentialtrue}-\ref{differentialquadratic}), which are more restricted than the field equations of the standard theory (\ref{differentialquadratic}) alone because of the presence of the additional field equation (\ref{differentialtrue}); therefore the solution we are looking for can also be obtained by considering the solutions of the standard theory and imposing they satisfy also (\ref{differentialtrue}): this strategy is easier because we already know the most general solutions of the standard theory \cite{m-k}

-and insisting that this solution is constrained by (\ref{differential}-\ref{quadratic}) we get that here the most general solution is given by (\ref{solutionMK}) with constraint $m\gamma=0$ as the restriction we were seeking.
-In this case then we have two alternative solutions: we have either the solution given by
+so that we only need to insist that this solution is constrained by (\ref{differentialtrue}), after which it is easy to see that the most general solution of the present theory is given by (\ref{solutionMK}) with $m\gamma\!=\!0$ as constraint.
+We have two alternatives: either

-which is asymptotically Schwarzschild for short distances and asymptotically de Sitter for large distances with constant spacetime curvature $-12k$; or we have the solution
+which is asymptotically Schwarzschild for short distances and asymptotically de Sitter for large distances with constant spacetime curvature $-12k$; or

-which is conformal to the Friedmann-Lema\^{\i}tre-Robertson-Walker solution with constant spatial curvature $-k$ for which the conformal tensor of curvature is equal to zero identically and so this solution is trivial.
+which is conformal to the Friedmann-Lema\^{\i}tre-Robertson-Walker solution with constant spatial curvature $-k$ for which the Weyl tensor is zero identically.